ThomasPWil/Elite-101repository/README.md

 ## Usage

-Run this command to execute the application:
+Run this command to execute the application

 main.py`